superfeedr/superpipes/README.markdown

 # Superpipes

 This is a [Yahoo!
 Pipes](http://pipes.yahoo.com/pipes/) equivalent built with [Superfeedr](http://superfeedr.com/), hosted on [Heroku](http://www.heroku.com/).
 We built that just in case Y! decides to "sunset" pipes as well...

+Here is what it does:

+* Agregate feeds
+* Displays the agregate (Atom, Json or HTML)

 Also, it's realtime, and can be tweaked in any way you want to fit your needs!